Marriage: George W. Bush (November 5, 1977 - present)

-November 2001 - Becomes the first lady in history to record a full presidential radio address, speaking out on the plight of women and children under the Taliban regime in Afghanistan.
+Becomes the first first lady in history to record a full presidential radio address, speaking out on the plight of women and children under the Taliban regime in Afghanistan

-May 2002 - Addresses the people of Afghanistan through Radio Liberty in Prague, the capitol of the Czech Republic.
+May 2002 - Addresses the people of Afghanistan through Radio Liberty in Prague, the capital of the Czech Republic.

 June 4, 2002 - Launches the Laura Bush Foundation for America's Libraries.

 September 29, 2003 -